Kategorien

 Info registers

 At this point, I will refer to the Mi Home scooter app as the „Brightway plugin“.
 The way Mi Home works is that it provides an API which vendors can use to integrate their hardware, as a plugin.
-Now, since the 3 Lite is produced by Brightway, their plugin looks and feels different from the Ninebot plugin we’re used to.
+Now, since the 3 Lite is produced by Brightway, their plugin looks and feels different from the Ninebot plugin some us of are used to.
 Nonetheless, the provided functionality and available information is equivalent.
-By looking into the Brightway plugin script we can locate all register addresses with their respective functions (typos included [sic]).
+By looking into the Brightway plugin script source code, we can locate all register addresses with their respective functions (typos included [sic]).

 AddressFunction